Gabriel42/my-digital-garden/src/site/notes/Garden/2025/august/Getting to know my garden.md

 {"dg-publish":true,"permalink":"/garden/2025/august/getting-to-know-my-garden/"}
 ---

 Hello everyone who comes here.
-This is me Gabriel creating a digital garden and seeing what this is all about.

 I was inspired by [[Diversos/Pessoas/Chris Mcdowall\|Chris Mcdowall]],  who writes about ttrpg since 2009.
 You can find his blog [here](https://www.bastionland.com/).
 He is also the creator of [[Mythic Bastionland\|Mythic Bastionland]], a game I've been diving into the last weeks.